-It is recommended that multiple key institution personnel (e.g, branch managers, information technology specialists, and executive management) apply for reentry credentials at both the State level and in the counties where the institution operates, depending on whether those counties have separate reentry plans.
-Above are maps reflecting coastal counties that have local reentry plans and counties that do not recognize the State-level reentry credentials.
+It is recommended that institutions apply for reentry credentials at the State level.
+In addition, multiple key institution personnel (e.g., branch managers, information technology specialists, and executive management) should be registered in the counties where the institution operates if those counties have separate reentry plans (see maps above).
 These credentials must be obtained prior to an emergency event.
 Note that deadlines to apply for reentry credentials vary across counties.
 Please let this office know if you have difficulties obtaining reentry credentials.
 If your institution operates branches outside of South Carolina, you will need to contact each respective state's Emergency Management Division to obtain information regarding reentry credentials.